chkware/chkware.github.io/docs/references/http-reference.md

 :::

-The **Http specification format** is how anyone express a Http request.
-Following is the full reference to write Http specification file.
+The **HTTP specification format** is how anyone express a HTTP request.
+Following is the full reference to write HTTP specification file.

-Http specification document is a _**versioned document**_, meaning there MUST be a `version:` key on the document.
+HTTP specification document is a _**versioned document**_, meaning there MUST be a `version:` key on the document.

 It's also an _**exposable document**_ meaning you can expose local data using `expose:` key in the document.
 More on this in [variable spec. reference](/docs/references/variable-reference)